daos-stack/daos/docs/user/filesystem.md

 [op_sum ]  5003
 ```

+### Turn on compatible mode in libpil4dfs

+"D_IL_COMPATIBLE=1" or "D_IL_COMPATIBLE=true" turns on compatible mode.
+Fake fd will not be returned to applications.
+This mode provides better compatibility with degraded performance in open, openat, and opendir, etc.

 ### Limitations of using libpil4dfs
 Stability issues: This is a preview version.
 Some features are not implemented yet.
 Many APIs are involved in libpil4dfs.
 There may be bugs, uncovered/not intercepted functions, etc.